 (3) Despite anything else in these regulations, a fee is not to be charged in respect of an application under subregulation (1).

-[Regulation 107D inserted in Gazette 13 Jan 2017 p.
-342.]
+[Regulation 107D inserted: Gazette 13 Jan 2017 p.
+342; amended: Gazette 20 Jul 2018 p.
+2623.]

 107E.
 Recognition as eligible individual or eligible entity

-(1) The court or a registrar of the court may, on an application to the court under regulation 107D(1)(a) —

-(a) direct that a person is an eligible individual described in regulation 107C(2)(a) to (e) in respect of the matter if satisfied that the person meets one or more of the requirements set out in those paragraphs; or

-(b) direct that a person is an eligible individual described in regulation 107C(2)(f) if satisfied that the person should be required to pay only an eligible individual fee in respect of the matter for either, or both, of the following reasons —
+(1) On an application under regulation 107D(1)(a) the court or a registrar of the court may direct that a person is an eligible individual described in regulation 107C(2)(f) if satisfied that the person should be required to pay only an eligible individual fee in respect of the matter for either, or both, of the following reasons —

-(i) financial hardship;
+(a) financial hardship;

-(ii) the interests of justice.
+(b) the interests of justice.

-(2) The court or a registrar of the court may, on an application to the court under regulation 107D(1)(b) —

-(a) direct that a person is an eligible entity described in regulation 107C(3)(a) in respect of the matter if satisfied that the person meets the requirements set out in that paragraph; or

-(b) direct that a person is an eligible entity described in regulation 107C(3)(b) if satisfied that the person should be required to pay only the eligible entity fee in respect of the matter for either, or both, of the following reasons —
+(2) On an application under regulation 107D(1)(b) the court or a registrar of the court may direct that a person is an eligible entity described in regulation 107C(3)(b) if satisfied that the person should be required to pay only an eligible entity fee in respect of the matter for either, or both, of the following reasons —

-(i) financial hardship;
+(a) financial hardship;

-(ii) the interests of justice.
+(b) the interests of justice.